keircn/ktc/README.md

 ## Current Limitations

-- Only renders first surface (no multi-window compositing yet)
-- No input forwarding (can't interact with apps)
 - No window positioning/decoration
 - Software rendering only (no GPU acceleration)
-- Nested mode only (no DRM/KMS backend)
 - SHM buffers only (no DMA-BUF/Vulkan support)